Analytic continuation of better-behaved GKZ systems and Fourier-Mukai transforms: Better-behaved GKZ systems and toric wall-crossing

-Next we recall the combinatorial description of the orbifold cohomology ring $H_{\mathrm{orb}}^*(\PP_{\Sigma})$ and the (complexified) $K$-theory $K_0(\PP_{\Sigma})$ of the toric stack $\PP_{\Sigma}$.
-To give the definition of orbifold cohomology, we need the following Stanley-Reisner type presentation of the usual cohomology of twisted sectors of $\PP_{\Sigma}$ that can be found in \cite[Proposition 2.3]{BHconj}.
+Next we recall the combinatorial description of the orbifold cohomology ring $H_{\orb}^*(\PP_{\Sigma})$ and the Grothendieck $K$-group $K_0(\PP_{\Sigma})$ of derived category of coherent sheaves of the toric stack $\PP_{\Sigma}$.
+To give the definition of orbifold cohomology, we need the following Stanley--Reisner-type presentation of the usual cohomology of twisted sectors of $\PP_{\Sigma}$ that can be found in \cite[Proposition 2.3]{BHconj}.